-How the US Trade Tariffs will affect Amazon FBA Sellers
+How the US Trade Tariffs Will Affect Amazon FBA Sellers [Part One]

-Started on November 9 and by December 14, the results were that China had lowered tariffs on US autos from 25% to 15%, and resumed buying US soybeans.
+In just over a month from November to December, China had lowered tariffs on US autos from 25% to 15%, and resumed buying US soybeans.

 Trade Deficits & The Accounting Perspective

 Trump stated that “we have a trade deficit of $500 billion a year”.

 To set things straight though, for an Amazon seller in the US operating in a foreign marketplace, “import” represents a “purchase” and an “export” means a “sale”, so how, then, is a deficit expressed in terms of balance-of-payments?